IEnumerator<System.Object> GetEnumerator()

 Description

-The GetEnumerator method in the SelectionSystem class provides an enumerator that iterates through the collection of selected objects.
-This method is sealed, meaning it cannot be overridden in derived classes.
-It is a public method, allowing it to be accessed from outside the class.
+The `GetEnumerator` method of the `SelectionSystem` class provides an enumerator that iterates through the collection of selected objects.
+This method is sealed, meaning it cannot be overridden in derived classes, and it is virtual, allowing it to be invoked on instances of the `SelectionSystem` class.
+The method returns an `IEnumerator` of type `System.Object`, enabling iteration over the selected items in a non-generic manner.

 Usage

-Use the GetEnumerator method when you need to iterate over the items in the SelectionSystem.
-This is particularly useful when you want to perform operations on each selected item or when you need to access the items in a sequential manner.
+To use the `GetEnumerator` method, simply call it on an instance of the `SelectionSystem` class.
+This will return an enumerator that can be used to iterate over the selected objects.
+This is particularly useful when you need to perform operations on each selected item or when you need to access the items in a sequential manner.
+Ensure that you handle the enumerator properly, typically using a `foreach` loop in C# to automatically manage the enumerator's lifecycle.

 Example